AllioNicholas/CG_AS4/README.txt

 (Please provide a list of the problems.
 If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
 This is important: we are more likely to assign partial credit if you help us understand what's going on.)

 # Did you collaborate with anyone in the class?
+	I DISCUSSED WITH MY CLASSMATES AND READ ANSWARES IN PIAZZA.

 (Did you help others?
 Did others help you?
 Let us know who you talked to, and what sort of help you gave or received.)